axeII/axell.dev/content/posts/macbooks-switch-tousb-c-was-too-fast/index.md

 Those who are using their Macbooks and Macs right know the pain with USB-C. Unless your model is older than 2016 your device is using new generation USB standard.
 But isn't it too early?

 Whole idea is great.
-USB-C port gives you the ability to use same port for data transfer, meaning exteranl storage and the same port you can use later for charge the battery.
+USB-C port gives you the ability to use same port for data transfer, meaning external storage and the same port you can use later for charge the battery.
 Now that sounds awesome right.
 Image one of your ports gets damaged but you can still use different for charging your Mac.
-And that is I guess the key point of this specifc port.
+And that is I guess the key point of this specific port.

 Yeah also good thing is you can use usb hub and for one USB-C port can:

 * Charge battery
 * Use for hdmi to have external screen
 * Charge your iPhone